Together, we all watched

 the knee.
 It looked like a crack in time,

-and reminded you of your lover’s wide, smiling mouth.
+and reminded you of your father’s wide, smiling mouth.

 For the last 230 million years, you’ve been worrying about